 |Malaria (antibody)||7–14 days||Less than 1 in 1 million |

-(b) No HTLV incident donors recorded for the period – residual risk estimate derived from single model using first-time donor calculation and based on Blood Service data from 1 January 2015 to 31 December 2016.
+(b) No HTLV incident donors recorded for the period – residual risk estimate derived from single model using first-time and repeat donor calculation and based on Lifeblood data from 1 January 2019 to 31 December 2020.

 The relative risks of transfusion transmitted viral infections are very small compared to the health risks of everyday living (refer Relative risk of transfusion chart).

 There have been no reported cases of transmission by transfusion of classical Creutzfeldt-Jakob Disease (cCJD), and retrospective studies suggest that the possibility of such transmission of cCJD is remote .

 To date there have been no reported cases of vCJD in Australia.
 In the UK, there have been a small number of reported cases of putative transfusion transmission since 2004.